Asmod4n/mruby-c-ares/README.md

 Take a look at https://c-ares.org/ares_set_servers_ports_csv.html for more information.

 ares.local_ip4= excepts a dotted IPv4 Address. ares.local_ip6= excepts a IPv6 Address.
-It sets the local Adress from which requests are made.
+It sets the local Address from which requests are made.

 Error Handling
 ==============